ClimenteA/simple-firebase/README.md

     downloadURL: "https://firebasestorage.googleapis.com/v0/b/other-data/token=etc"
 }
 ```
-You can later construct the downloadURL from `path` or use the `downloadURL` given.
+You can later construct the downloadURL from `path` or use the given `downloadURL`.

 Files will be uploaded automatically in a folder named `files` with a prefix id by default to avoid file overwrites.
-The auto generated ID can be disabled by setting `uploadFile` method paramteter `generateID` to `false`.
+The auto generated ID can be disabled by setting the method paramteter `generateID` (the one from `uploadFile`) to `false`.
 You can also set a custom `folder` or `fileName` if needed.

 ```js